CodingItWrong/codingitwrong.com/_drafts/argument-labels-in-javascript.md

 drawLine(from: x, to: y)
 ```

+As in this example, argument labels are typically used in Swift to make the call site read like a sentence: "Draw line from X to Y."

 Object destructuring can give us the option for a different external and internal name as well.
 Although we almost always see object structuring with property value shorthands, you can also give the variable a different name than the property name:

 ```js